sklationd/nodejs-docker/README.md

-# 🐋 Dockerization of NodeJS / 🏃 Efficient Development Process with Scripts
+# 🐋 Dockerization of NodeJS / 🏃 Efficient Development Process with Shell Scripts

 ## `run.sh`
 0. Before run this shell script, you can change the port number and name of the docker image in this script.